 Most clients like having letter grades on their work, so I include them automatically.
 If you prefer not to have a letter grade, or if you have a scoring scale for your curriculum that you would like me to use, you must note that on each submission.
 I assign grades according to what I expect of a late high school or early college writer.
 I counsel giving lots of credit for effort and revision.
 In my work at Veritas Press Scholars Academy 2010-2015, essays and exams counted for 60% of the grade, the "faithfulness" of participation and homework the other 40%.
 To adjust for different grade levels, consider adding points to what I assign on a 100-point scale (90 is an A) as follows:

-Only a "live course" we might arrange has firm due dates, though I have suggested pacing for the self-paced courses, to give students good momentum.
+I have suggested pacing for the self-paced courses, to give students good momentum.
 However, I strongly advise you not save up a year's worth of work to submit all at once in May - the student is likely never to get any benefit from my comments, and certainly cannot use them to improve his work.
 I do like to close out a school year by June if at all possible, starting fresh in July.

 Sometimes email gets lost or overlooked, so if it seems late to you, please email to check!